gagolucasm/Vehicle-Detection/writeup_template.md

 ### Extras

-Just for fun, I added a Haar Cascade Clasificator, full of false positives
+Just for fun, I added a Haar Cascade Clasificator, and used ProcessorHaar to get rid of false positives, with non great results, but incredibly fast prossesing time.